namoopsoo/namoopsoo.github.io/content/note/2026-03-03-manhattan-distance.md

 Manhattan grids are mostly just overwhelmingly loud.
 Though it does have Broadway which is famously a preserved path from before cars existed and a few Mayors have given back  some parts of Broadway to the pedestrians -- who still fight with cyclists , naturally xD--, so there are perhaps some inklings of what calm might look like some day.

+Central Park I believe was a huge eminent domain project, but  the people who lost property rights are all long gone .

+So is Manhattan organic or corporate.
+Is it a conversation with the people or a hostile takeover.
+Haha I guess well see.